-Requir red: As the planning director of PCL, assess four benefits of a diversification strategy to the company.
-(8 marks) , , , (b) Argue a case for PCL outsourcing transport services.
-(10 marks) (c) With reference to the case study, discuss five advantages of adopting a vertical integration strategy.
+Required: (a) As the planning director of PCL, assess four benefits of a diversification strategy to the company.
+(8 marks) (b) Argue a case for PCL outsourcing transport services.
+(10 marks) (c) With reference to the case study, discuss five advantages of adopting a vertical integration strategy .
 (10 marks) (d) Evaluate four export strategies that PCL could use to access the regional markets.
-(4 marks) (e) Describe the Ansoff Product-Market Matrix and how PCL could make use of it while selecting its str ategic options.
-(8 marks) Fotal: 40 marks) QUEST (a) TION TWO Summarise five internal factors which might influence an organisation's mission statement.
+(4 marks) (e) Describe the Ansoff Product-Market Matrix and how PCL could make use of it while selecting its strategic options.
+(8 marks) (Total: 40 marks) QUES (a) TION TWO Summarise five internal factors which might influence an organisation's mission statement.
 (5 marks) (b) With reference to global strategic management, discuss five drivers of globalisation.
-(1 (10 marks) (Total: 15 marks) QUEST TION THREE Explain what is meant by the term "strategic fit".
-(2 marks) (b) .
-Analyse four challenges likely to be faced by firms which adopt concentration strategies.
-(8 marks) (c) Mawasiliano Ltd. and Mapokeo Ltd. are communication companies in your country which have been the last ten years.
-Mapokeo Ltd. was incorporated in Britain and most of the technology used by the comported from Britain.
-The management of Mapokeo Ltd. has approached you to advise on a possibetween the two companies. company today is Required: Advise the management of Mapokeo Ltd. on why companies undertake joint ventures.
-(5 marks) Fotal: 15 marks) QUEST TION FOUR (a) A firm must initiate creative strategic offensives to beat competition.
+(10 marks) (Total: 15 marks) QUES [] (a) TION THREE Explain what is meant by the term "strategic fit".
+(2 marks) (b) Analyse four challenges likely to be faced by firms which adopt concentration strategies.
+(8 marks) (c) Mawasiliano Ltd. and Mapokeo Ltd. are communication companies in your country which have be the last ten years.
+Mapokeo Ltd. was incorporated in Britain and most of the technology used by th imported from Britain.
+The management of Mapokeo Ltd. has approached you to advise on a po between the two companies. e company today is Required: Advise the management of Mapokeo Ltd. on why companies undertake joint ventures.
+(5 marks) (Total: 15 marks) QUES [] (a) TION FOUR A firm must initiate creative strategic offensives to beat competition.
 With reference to the above statement, highlight six ways of mounting strategic offensives.
-(6 marks) (b) Describe six ways in which a strategic planning expert might improve the effectiveness of PESTE organisation.
-EL analysis in an (6 marks) (c) Explain three issues that might be considered during the strategic evaluation stage of strategic planning (7 ng.
-(3 marks) Fotal: 15 marks) - TION FIVE A key element in the successful implementation of strategies is the design of a suitable organisation of tructure.
+(6 marks) (b) Describe six ways in which a strategic planning expert might improve the effectiveness of PES organisation.
+TEL analysis in an (6 marks) (c) Explain three issues that might be considered during the strategic evaluation stage of strategic plan QUES (a) TION FIVE A key element in the successful implementation of strategies is the design of a suitable organisation With reference to the above statement, examine Henry Mintzberg's alternative organisational suitability of each configuration. configurations and (10 marks) (b) Suggest five reasons why ethical issues have become important in corporate planning in recent year ars.
+(5 marks) (Total: 15 marks)